voytek/AI-READI-Bootcamp/README.md

 * Berisha _et al._, Digital medicine and the curse of dimensionality, _npj Digital Medicine_ 2021
 * Ezer & Whitaker, Data science for the scientific life cycle, _eLife_ 2019
 * Obermeyer _et al._, Dissecting racial bias in an algorithm used to manage the health of populations, _Science_ 2019
-* Rumelhart, Hinton, Williams, from Parallel Distributed Processing Explorations in the Microstructure of Cognition: Foundations, 1987
+* Rumelhart, Hinton, Williams, chapter 8 in _Parallel Distributed Processing Explorations in the Microstructure of Cognition: Foundations_, 1987
 * Wilkinson _et al._, Comment: The FAIR Guiding Principles for scientific data management and stewardship, Scientific Data 2016
 * Zou & Schiebinger, Design AI so that it’s fair, _Nature_ 2018